On Army Day, China warns of growing border security risks

 BEIJING (Reuters) - China’s military warned on Saturday on its founding anniversary of growing risks along its borders, including in the disputed waters of the South and East China Seas.

-The Chinese military, the world’s largest, has embarked upon an ambitious modernization program in recent years.
+The Chinese military, the world’s largest, has embarked upon an ambitious modernisation programme in recent years.

 In a front page editorial, the official People’s Liberation Army Daily said the world was facing unprecedented changes.